AnhDuongVo/Selectivity_FourNeuronsModel/README.md

 - used for chapter 3.2 (A Four Neuron Model for Direction Selectivity) and 4 (On Learning Selective Weights through Plasticity)

 ### Folder Implementation
-- The initial code was given by Sigrid Trägenap that I slightly modified for this project.
+- The initial code files were given by Sigrid Trägenap that I slightly modified for this project.
 - contains functions of numerical simulation and network model